cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 A subset of vertices $C \subseteq V$ is called a **strongly connected component** if the following conditions hold:

 - for all $u,v\in C$, if $u \neq v$ there exists a path from $u$ to $v$ (and a path from $v$ to $u$), and
-- $C$ is maximal, in the sense that adding any vertex would cause the above condition to fail.
+- $C$ is maximal, in the sense that no vertex can be added without violating the above condition.

 We denote with $\text{SCC}(G)$ the set of strongly connected components of $G$.
 These strongly connected components do not intersect each other, and cover all nodes in the graph.
 Thus, the set $\text{SCC}(G)$ is a partition of $V$.
 We define the **condensation graph** $G^{\text{SCC}}=(V^{\text{SCC}}, E^{\text{SCC}})$ as follows: